Emergency Lighting System for Maximum Security Prison

 The final re-development will hold up to 260 prisoners with the prison’s total capacity at 681.

 The current building dates to 1968 and it is considered to be outdated and lacking the capability to support the rehabilitation and reintegration programmes required for a modern prison.
 In addition the upgraded facility when finished will be safer for staff, prisoners and visitors.
-Completion is expected by the end of 2017.

 The security elements of the Rapix emergency system impressed the stakeholders, and was an important factor in the choice that was made.